deadlydog/deadlydog.github.io/_posts/2024-01-05-Multiple-ways-to-setup-your-CI-CD-pipelines-in-GitHub-Actions.md

 Pros:

 - Builds for PRs and non-main branches that we do not want deployed do not trigger deployment workflows, and show up in the GitHub UI under the build workflow.
+  These are typically throwaway builds, so it is nice to not have them cluttering up the deployment workflow runs.
 - Builds that are deployed show up in the GitHub UI under the deployment workflow, making it easy to find the last time a deployment occurred.
 - Non-main branches and PRs can be manually deployed without any workflow code changes.